lgonzalezrouco/pti/p1_cgi/README.md

 	1) If there's no input data just generate the form.
 	2) If there's input data validate it and return the result (some info or a message error plus the form again)

-You don't need to program the CGIs from scratch, you replicate template_cgi.py.
+You don't need to program the CGIs from scratch, you can replicate template_cgi.py.

 In order to write/read the orders to a disk file you can use a comma-separated values format (CSV) and the csv python module.
 Take a look to ANNEX2 for an example.